JAndrei209/COMP-55-Resurrection-Pt-1/README.md

 ## Commit 1: Create New Class with Steps written in Pseudo Code
 ## Commit 2: Moved Functions for Readability; inability to move functions to a different class because addGImage error when not added to local Run file
 ## Commit 3: Added Comments for fellow programmers to understand how Map_Graphic works
+## Commit 4: Moved Music Function to New Class